GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 During the Set Up phase, you configured [Cloud Pub/Sub push messages](https://cloud.google.com/pubsub/docs/push#receive_push) to be sent to the url you specified for the `ReceiveMessage` class in your `main.py` file.
 When you receive a Pub/Sub message, you must get necessary information from it and acknowledge its reception.

-1. In your `main.py` file, in the `ReceiveMessage` class, in your `post` method, obtain the [notification attributes](https://cloud.google.com/storage/docs/pubsub-notifications) from the incoming Cloud Pub/Sub message.
+1. Obtain the [notification attributes](https://cloud.google.com/storage/docs/pubsub-notifications) from the incoming Cloud Pub/Sub message.
+Do this in your `main.py` file, in the `ReceiveMessage` class, in your `post` method.
 A logging statement can be used for easier debugging.

     ```py
     # Logging statement is optional.